runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ```bash
   atlantis server --unlock-after-plan
   ```
-  Removes all logs on a given repo after a plan has been run.
+  Removes all locks on a given repo after a plan has been run.

 * ### `--disable-autoplan`
   ```bash